obriencj/python-promises/README.md

 ## Related

-Lots of alternative implementations following different wavelengths of this concept.
+There are multiple alternative implementations following different wavelengths of this concept.
 Here are some for your perusal.

-* [concurrent.futures] - [Python 3.4] (in Beta) includes [PEP-3148]
+* [concurrent.futures] - [Python 3.4] includes [PEP-3148]
 * [futureutils] - Introduces futures and promises into iterators
 * [aplus] - Promises/A+ specification in Python
 * [promised] - Python "promise" for output of asynchronous operations, and callback chaining.

 [concurrent.futures]: http://docs.python.org/dev/library/concurrent.futures.html
 [futureutils]: https://pypi.python.org/pypi/futureutils